Firedrake/aikakirja/readme.txt

 The templates are basically Steve's, only lightly modified.

+=Amazon links

+If there is an asin: header field and amazon-template is defined, an Amazon associate link will be appended to the post.

 =Book index generator

 You will need to add several header fields to blog posts to use the